cirosantilli/latex-submodule/readme.md

     so that only the developement file woudl be kept

-however this has the following shortcomings:
+However this has the following shortcomings:

 - possibility of name conflicts with other packages